joelhi/imlet-rs/README.md

 ![Periodic Surface Example](media/examples.png)

-`Imlet` provides a lightweight toolkit for implicit geometry generation, written in Rust.

- This consists of a set of core data structures and algorithms that can be used to define and process implicit geometries.
+`Imlet` provides a lightweight toolkit for implicit modeling and geometry generation, written in Rust.
+It provides tools for creating 3D models defined by spatial functions, offering a set of core data structures and algorithms that can be used to define and process implicit geometries in a modular way.

  ## Overview